junnengsoo/littlehouse/README.md

-# Image Popup App
+# Little House

-A cross-platform desktop application built with Electron that displays an image popup every 20 minutes for 20 seconds.
+A cross-platform desktop application built with Electron that locks your screen every 20 minutes for 20 seconds.

+# How it came about
+As a software engineer, I have a habit of occasionally looking out the window to relax my eyes and prevent strain.
+However, after moving to a new office with no windows, I started experiencing frequent eye strain and dryness.
+To adapt, I’ve been trying to develop a new habit of closing my eyes as an alternative, but I’ve struggled to maintain it.
+To reinforce this habit, I created Little House—a tool designed to help me and others in similar situations.
+I hope it benefits anyone working in a windowless office like mine, I hate it.

 ## Features

-- Shows a popup with an image every 20 minutes
+- Shows a popup with an image every 20 minutes that locks your screen
 - Popup stays visible for 20 seconds before automatically closing
 - Displays a countdown timer on both the main window and popup
-- Randomly selects images from the assets folder
 - Cross-platform (Windows, macOS, Linux)

 ## Installation